 Platelet-Rich Plasma Therapy

-One of the latest trends being explored by medical science is regenerative medicine.
 The human body possesses the fantastic ability of self-healing, and many new therapies are focused on harnessing this ability.

 But there are still many questions related to the PRP treatment.
 We will try to answer a couple of them, but if you require more details about PRP shots, don’t hesitate to contact our doctors at Ceda Orthopedic Group.

-What Is Platelet-Rich Plasma (PRP)?
+What Platelet-Rich Plasma Therapy Is

 What Can PRP Treat?